rwinslow/resolve/README.md

 * 2 Wounds
 * 4 pieces of Gear

-### Resolution
+### Take Action

-* Resolve drama with 1d6, plus 1 additional d6 for each Profession, Background, Skill, Gear, or other benefit that directly helps your action.
-Describe how.
+- Take Action by rolling 1d6 + 1 extra d6 for each Profession, Background, Skill, Gear, or other benefit that helps your action.
+Describe how, then roll.
+The highest die counts.
-* Roll and add the results.
-You succeed if the total meets or beats the target number, otherwise you fail.
-  * 3 Untrained
-  * 6 Novice
-  * 9 Skilled
-  * 12 Proficient
-  * 15 Expert
-  * 18 Master
-  * 21+ Impossible
-* You may spend Resolve incrementally to add dice to your result to meet or beat the target number.
-(Resolve details described below.)

-### Special

-* Each pair of 6s rolled gives you one Boost to spend in the following ways:
-  * Overwhelm: Increase impact
+  - 6 = Success
+  - 4-5 = Partial Success
+  - 1-3 = Fail

+#### _Wounds_ make it harder to succeed.
+- 0 Wounds = Partial Success on 4 or 5
+- 1 Wound = Partial Success only on 5
+- 2 Wounds = No Partial Success

+#### Choose a _Boost_ when you roll a pair of 6s:
+- **Overwhelm**.
+Increase impact.
-  * Recover: Heal or reduce 1 Wound
+- **Recover**.
+Heal or recover 1 Wound.
-  * Charge: Store 1d6 to use on any roll
+- **Charge**.
+Store 1d6 to use on any roll.
-  * Windfall: Someone recommends a benefit
-* Each pair of 1s rolled gives you one Burnout and cannot mark any more Resolve unless you spend each of them in the following ways:
-  * Knock: Take 1 Wound
-  * Doubt: Spend 1 Resolve
-  * Break: Mark 1 Gear you possess as broken
-  * Setback: Someone recommends a problem
+- **Windfall**.
+Someone thinks of a benefit.

+#### _Combat_ is Taking Action with the intent to harm.
+- Your opponent must take a specific number of wounds to be incapacitated.
+Specific Gear may have a stronger or weaker impact depending on the situation.

+### Resolve

+- **Resolve** is your determination, willpower and composure.
+You only have **6**. **Each adds 1d6 to your dice pool** and you can spend it **incrementally** on a roll until you succeed or you accept the rolled result. **Spent Resolve is called Doubt**.
+When you mark more Resolve than you have, take 1 Trauma.

+#### Resolve and Doubt Rolls
+- The GM may call for a Resolve or Doubt roll, 1d6 for each you have.
+Highest value counts, like with Take Action.
+Results here are unaffected by Wounds.

+### Trauma

+- **Trauma** occupies a Skill or Gear slot whether it’s filled or not, 1 slot per Trauma.
+When taking a Trauma, it accounts for all Harm you would accrue at that moment.
+You may use your Trauma like a Skill or Gear. **When you gain your 4th, your character is retired** - they cannot continue.

+### Assist

+- **Assist** another character by describing how and spend one Resolve to grant them +1d6.

 ### Background

-* Where you come from and your personal history
-* If aspects of it apply to your action, add 1d6 to your dice pool
+- **Background** is your personal history.

 ### Profession

-* The job you’re trained in
+- **Profession** is the job you’re trained in.

-* If aspects of it apply to your action, add 1d6 to your dice pool
+### Drive

+- **Drive** is what motivates you.

+### Problem

+- **Problem** is what haunts you.

 ### Skills

-* What you’ve focused on being particularly good at.
-* Between all the trappings of life, you only have enough time to train on 4 skills at most.
-* You can learn the same Skill multiple times.
-Each takes up a new slot.
+- **Skills** are what you're particularly good at.
+You only have enough time to train on 4, but you can learn the same Skill multiple times.
+Each occupies a new slot.
-* Add 1d6 to your dice pool for each skill that applies to your action

-### Resolve

-* You have 6 Resolve
-* Unspent Resolve represents your remaining determination, willpower, and composure.
-* Spent Resolve is called Doubt.
-It represents your accumulated stress, fear, and inner conflict.
-* You spend Resolve to push yourself to achieve your goals.
-  * Each 1 Resolve spent adds \+1d6 to your dice pool result.
-  * You may continue spending Resolve one at a time until you either:
-    * Meet or beat the target number, or
-    * Decide the cost isn’t worth it.
-  * When you would mark more Resolve than you have, you take a Trauma (see below).
-* You relieve Doubt through Relief Arcs during downtime or brief respites.
-This represents rest, growth, and recovery.
-* The GM may call for a Resolve roll or a Doubt roll depending on the fiction.
-  * Resolve roll \= Roll 1d6 for each unmarked Resolve
-  * Doubt roll \= Roll 1d6 for each marked Resolve

-### Trauma

-* When you would mark more Doubt than you have Resolve remaining, gain 1 Trauma.
-  * When you take Trauma, it encapsulates all stress, fatigue, and negativity at that moment so you only ever take one at a time.
-* Each Trauma occupies a Gear or Skill slot whether it’s filled or not.
-* You may use your Trauma like a Skill or Gear.
-* When you gain your 4th Trauma, your character is retired \- they’ve had enough and can’t continue.
-* Trauma is only cleared with your Relief Arcs or very special Gear.

-### Harm
+### Wounds

-* Harm can happen as Wounds, Doubt, lost or broken Gear, or narrative consequences.
-* Wounds may have mechanical effects depending on severity; the GM will specify.
-* You may mark Resolve (adding Doubt) to avoid a wound, at the GM’s discretion depending on severity.
-* Recovery speed
+- Wounds are harm that happens to you.
+Each Wound reduces your Partial Success range by one.
+You may mark Resolve (take Doubt) to **Avoid** a Wound, amount determined by the GM. **When you run out of Wound slots, you take Doubt.
+When you run out of Resolve, you take Trauma**.

+#### You _Recover Harm_ in the following ways:
-  * Fast - Wounds are recovered through Gear and Relief Arcs.
+- **Wounds** via Gear and Relief Arcs.
-  * Moderate - Resolve is recovered by buying Relief Arcs with Doubt.
+- **Resolve** via buying Relief Arcs with Doubt.
-  * Slow - Trauma is only recovered at the end of Relief Arcs or special cases.
+- **Trauma** via the end of Relief Arcs or special cases.

-### Assist

-* To help another character, describe how you do so and spend at most one Resolve to grant them \+1d6 to their roll.

 ### Gear

-* Gear helps you solve problems and achieve goals and can come and go quickly.
-* Larger Gear take more than one slot.
-* Broken Gear must be repaired to be usable.
-* You can hold at most 4 pieces of Gear
+- **Gear** helps you solve problems and achieve goals.
+Larger Gear takes multiple slots.
+Broken Gear must be repaired to be usable.
+You can hold at most 4 pieces of Gear.

 ### Wealth

-* To acquire something valuable, roll 1d6 for each rank in Wealth and compare the total to the item’s Value.
-* If you’re short, you may offer a Favor to make up the difference.
-* The size of the favor depends on how short you are; the GM decides.
-* The GM may call on that favor at any time.
+- **Wealth** lets you acquire valuables.
+Roll 1d6 for each rank in Wealth, add the results and compare to the item’s Value. **If you’re short, you may offer a Favor** to make up the difference.
+The size of the favor depends on how short you are; the GM decides.
+The GM may call on that favor at any time.

 ### Bonds

-* Bonds represent the relationships that keep you grounded.
-* Each Bond is ranked from 1-4.
-Bonds break when they reach 0\.
-* To test a Bond, roll 1d6 for each rank in it.
+- **Bonds** represent the relationships that keep you grounded.
+Each Bond is ranked from 1-4.
+Bonds break when they reach 0.
+To test a Bond, roll 1d6 for each rank, highest value counts.

+### Relief Arcs

+- Relief Arcs represent the moments between crises with recovery, reflection, or change.
+You spend Doubt on them to grow and recover.

 ## Making a Character